 What You'll Do

 Code enforcement officers are important local government professionals who play a vital role in keeping a community safe and appealing.
 They keep it safe by ensuring buildings are built and remodeled so the structures will stay standing and will function properly.

 Not only will the roof stay up, but also the electricity won’t cause a fire, the plumbing won’t leak, the walls will be appropriately insulated, and mold won’t accumulate in hidden nooks and crannies.
 Code enforcement officers help retain the community’s appeal by enforcing land use ordinances.
 They make sure zoning laws are followed, graffiti is quickly abated, and unkempt properties are maintained by their owners.

 Doing this job well requires several abilities.
 First, code enforcement officers must learn and apply the building codes and ordinances they are charged with enforcing.
 They need a strong working knowledge of these rules and must be able to tell the difference when these rules are followed and when they are not.

 Second, code enforcement officers must be able to explain their decisions.
 When they say something isn’t up to snuff, the people who are supposed to bring the project or property into compliance need to understand what is deficient and how that deficiency should be remedied.
 It isn't enough to point out errors.
 Officers help people come into compliance.

 Third, code enforcement officers must be able to communicate tactfully in difficult situations.
-Many times, citizens are not going to be happy about a code enforcement officer’s decision.
-An officer’s decision could delay a construction project which will cost the contractor or the property owner money -- perhaps lots of money.
+Many times, citizens are not going to be happy with a code enforcement officer’s decision.
+An officer’s decision could delay a construction project which will cost the contractor or the property owner money - perhaps lots of money.